danielshalom/object-detection/README.md

 *****
 * Folder : Machine learning  ,Computer-vision,Deep learning

- If you do not seem to see them, download Jupiter Notbook
+ If you do not seem to see them, download jupyter notebook

 My rescue through Anaconda :